georgiagrayland/geography-quiz/README.md

 ### Media
-- The background images was taken from [Unsplash](https://unsplash.com/)
+- The background images were taken from [Unsplash](https://unsplash.com/)
 - Fonts taken from [Google Fonts](https://fonts.google.com/)
 - Icons used from [Fontawesome](https://fontawesome.com/)
 - Credit for Star icon on leaderboard page: Raj Dev on [Freeicons](https://freeicons.io/)